danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [imhimansu28/upload-bookmarks](https://github.com/imhimansu28/upload-bookmarks) - The Bookmark Manager is a powerful tool for organizing and managing bookmarks.
+With its bookmark management and category management features, users can easily keep track of their favorite websites.
+Th
 - [dothq/browser-desktop](https://github.com/dothq/browser-desktop) - Dot Browser for Windows, macOS and Linux
 - [insulineru/ai-commit](https://github.com/insulineru/ai-commit) - ✨ Make commits easier with ChatGPT, Gitmoji and Conventional Commits 🚀
 - [ohhpeejoshi/pomodoro-cli](https://github.com/ohhpeejoshi/pomodoro-cli) - 🍅 A simple, interactive Pomodoro Timer CLI(Command Line Interface) built with Node.js and @clack/prompts.
 Set custom work and break durations, specify the number of cycles, and receive visual countdow